A Brief History of the Hermitage

-In 1847, Elijah II commissioned the well-known architect William Ranlett to construct a romantic Victorian residence that would incorporate the historic colonial house known as The Hermitage.
-The building that resulted is a significant example of the Gothic Revival style, with tall gable roofs, diamond-paned windows, and pointed Tudor arches.
-The family also assembled about 200 acres of property that included cotton mills downstream and farmland to the west.
+In 1847, Elijah Rosencrantz, Jr. commissioned the well-known architect William Ranlett to construct a romantic Victorian residence which would incorporate the historic Colonial house known as The Hermitage.
+The resultant building is a significant example of the Gothic Revival style, with tall, gable roofs, elaborate bargeboards, diamond paned windows and pointed Tudor arches.
+The rear summer kitchen dates to the 1880’s.

 The building is interpreted today to the 1890’s, so as to tell the most complete story of its Victorian past.
 The museum also contains an extensive collection of period costumes and accessories, from the mid-1700’s through to the end of the Victorian era.
 The Rosencrantz legacy (the name was changed by Elijah’s son, Elijah, Jr.) is well preserved by the museum’s archives which document their contributions to local history as mill owners and members of the developing upper middle-class.
 The Rosencrantz family assembled a property of about 200 acres that included cotton mills downstream as well as farmland to the west.